 Flights are the quickest way to travel from London to Madrid.
 Passengers have a choice of over 26 flights a day for the two hour and twenty five minute direct flight to Madrid from London.
 Services are offered by national carriers Iberia and British Airways as well as by low-cost airlines including Ryanair and easyJet.
 Flights depart from Heathrow Gatwick or Stansted with most carriers offering daily departures.

 The most popular way to get from London to Madrid is by plane.
 Flights on this route are both significantly cheaper and quicker than taking the bus or figuring out a route on the train between the two cities.

-Travel from London, United Kingdom to Madrid, Spain is: Fully open.
+Travel between London, United Kingdom and Madrid, Spain is: Partially open.

-Entry into United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of Spain.
+Reentering United Kingdom is currently allowed for: Entry is partially open for citizens and permanent residents of Spain

-All travelers must abide by the following measures in United Kingdom to reduce the spread of coronavirus in the country:
+All travelers returning to United Kingdom must observe the following safety measures to reduce the spread of COVID-19 in the country: